JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 ## Import Framework from JSON

-This query is used to import a framework via raw JSON.
+This query imports a framework using raw JSON.
 The JSON must adhere to the structure defined in the [security-policy-templates project](https://github.com/JupiterOne/security-policy-templates/tree/master/templates/standards).

 **Variables**